Gonzales ends 8-start skid, Mariners beat Márquez, Rockies

 Gonzales allowed two runs in five innings and posted the victory 65 miles from where he grew up in Fort Collins.
 He got the better of All-Star Germán Márquez, who lost at Coors Field for the first time since May 4.

 Connor Joe put Colorado ahead 2-0 with his first major league homer, a two-run drive in the fifth.
-But the normally sharp Marquez couldn’t hold it in the sixth while giving up four runs.
+But the normally sharp Márquez couldn’t hold it in the sixth while giving up four runs in his first start since throwing one shutout inning in the All-Star Game on July 13.

+“We were all fired up for Connor.
+He’s been swinging the bat really well in the minor leagues and he’s continued to stay hot,” bench coach/acting manager Mike Redmond said.
+“That’s the beauty of this game, guys get opportunities and take advantage of it.
+It was a huge lift for us, we just weren’t able to hold them down tonight.”

 The Mariners started the inning with four straight hits, the last being Cal Raleigh’s two-run double that tied the game.
 Moore put them ahead with a two-out, two-run homer.